Visual content and cameras in remote and hybrid activities

 Rooms without a camera

 If a camera isn’t included in the room, you need to bring your own camera.
 Bear in mind that you also need to bring a tripod compatible with the camera.
-Depending on what is shown, the camera may need to be re-positioned.
+Depending on what you want to show, the camera may need to be re-positioned.

 Checklist for equipment and rooms

-The following checklist will help you to achieve good quality of the visual content and video to give the teacher and students a good experience of the hybrid activity.
+The following checklist will help you create a high quality visual experience for both the teacher and the students.

 - the correct camera is selected in Zoom.